-Getting a life-changing diagnosis, such as cancer, can create fear, uncertainty and stress for a child and his or her family.
-Child life specialists are professionals who provide emotional support, education and help children and their families build resiliency while getting medical treatment.
+Getting a life-changing diagnosis, such as cancer, can create fear, uncertainty and stress for a child and their family.
+Child life specialists are professionals who provide emotional support and education and help children and their families build resiliency while getting medical treatment.

 What does a child life specialist do?

 Infants, children and teens have different levels of understanding.
 Child life specialists explain what’s happening to the child in a way that makes sense for the child’s age and level of understanding.
 These specialists explain diagnoses and any needed tests and procedures, skipping the medical jargon and using tools that will help even the youngest patients understand their care.